 When metacognition collapses into a pure state of mono-awareness, there is nothing more to process.
 The meta becomes the witness.
 It is all already happening.

 – the artist

-Miguel Abreu Gallery is pleased to announce the opening, on Thursday, December 9, of Jimmy Raskin’s STATIONS OF THE LAST ECCENTRIC, his fourth one-person exhibition at the gallery.
+Miguel Abreu Gallery is pleased to announce the opening, on Thursday, December 9, of Jimmy Raskin’s STATIONS OF THE LAST ECCENTRIC, the artist’s fourth one-person exhibition at the gallery.

 STATIONS OF THE LAST ECCENTRIC features nine layered works, each holding at its center The Cone of Expression.
-This diagrammatic overlay includes a prominent vertical line that imposes a primordial fold, creating a mirror-image wherein the picture faces itself.
+This diagrammatic overlay includes a prominent vertical line that imposes a primordial fold, creating a mirror-image wherein a chosen picture of the cosmos faces itself.
 This event, in turn, conjures a myriad of faces staring back at the viewer.
 The phenomenon, known as facial pareidolia, instills an emotional charge in an otherwise non-sentient image or form.
-A point of connective stillness emerges, which may be considered sacrificial: we bypass the layers, critical-distance and dynamic conversations therein, into an almost humorous reduction point; an anthropomorphic flattening in the name of stillness.
+A point of connective stillness emerges, which may be considered sacrificial: we bypass the layers, critical-distance, dynamic conversations therein, and reach an almost humorous reduction point; an anthropomorphic flattening in the name of stillness.
 Within the gaze of the gaze, a space for mesmerization or resonance is generated.

-Raskin’s publications include The Prologue, The Poltergeist & The Hollow Tree (Foundation 20 21, 2005), The Lisbon Lecture (Sequence Press, 2012), Corner Jump (Onestar Press, 2012), and The Final Eternal Return, published in 2019 as part of his participation in the group exhibition Tribe-Specific at Felix Gaudlitz, Vienna.
+Raskin’s publications include The Prologue, The Poltergeist & The Hollow Tree (Foundation 20 21, 2005), The Lisbon Lecture (Sequence Press, 2012), Corner Jump (Onestar Press, 2012), and The Final Eternal Return, published as part of his participation in the group exhibition Tribe-Specific at Felix Gaudlitz, Vienna (2019).